 We are all exposed to natural radiation in our environment.
 The amount of radiation exposure from a full mouth series (FMX) of X-rays is equal to the amount a person receives in a single day from natural sources.
 Digital X-rays produce a significantly lower level of radiation compared to traditional dental x-rays.
 Not only are digital X-rays better for the health and safety of the patients, but they are also faster and more comfortable to take, which reduces your time in the dental office.
 Also, since the detailed image is captured electronically, there is no need to develop the X-rays, thus eliminating the disposal of harmful waste and chemicals into the environment.

 How often should dental X-rays be taken?

 The need for dental X-rays depends on each patient’s individual dental health needs.
-Your dentist and dental hygienist will recommend necessary X-rays based upon review of your medical and dental history, a dental exam, signs and symptoms, your age and risk of disease.
+Your dentist and dental hygienist will recommend necessary X-rays based upon a review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.

 A full mouth series of dental X-rays (FMX) is recommended for new patients.
 A full series is usually good for three to five years.
 Bite-wing X-rays (X-rays of the top and bottom biting together) are taken at recall (check-up) visits and are recommended once a year to detect new dental problems.